rajdeeprath/red5-server-apps/data-grabber/notes/iot-projects-sensor-data-grabbing-using-red5ro-server-api.md

 3. Remote Image processing : Your could have a IP camera deployed at a remote location which is used for capturing still images along with live stream.
 You can transmit these live images over to Red5pro where you can then use `Google Cloud Vision API` or a custom mechanism to process the image and identify objects in it.
 Your live stream will always be available in parallel.

+4. Designing Smart Home Projects : Red5pro can easily handle data based realtime home automation where you capture data from sensors and dispatch data to relays etc:.
+You can make it more challenging and accurate using IP cameras to capture and process images for object detection and control room switches based on that.

 ## CONCLUSION: